The Comprehensive Guide to Growth Marketing

 Experiment with data

 “Test and scale” is one of the core mantras of growth.
-It is crucial to use data and analytics to experiment with messaging, pricing, features, partnerships, channels, and creatives.
+It is crucial to use data and analytics to with messaging, pricing, features, partnerships, channels, and creatives.

-Growth marketers use various analytics tools to uncover trends and opportunities.
+Growth marketers use various tools to uncover trends and opportunities.
 They use intent data to engage high-propensity prospects and optimize their marketing spend.

 After all, the better you measure, the faster you’ll grow.